NCH Corporation: 2000 to present

 In 2002 the Levy Family purchased 100% of the public shares of NCH.
 This ended the company's 37-year history as a publicly traded company.

 In August 2011, NCH settled a lawsuit for $1.4 million in California.
 Salespeople in the El Segundo, California sales office had sued NCH due to its failure to reimburse them for covered business expenses (gasoline, cellphone usage, entertainment expenses).

 In March 2014, a civil jury in Harris County, Texas, awarded $11 million in damages to the family of a man kill in a 2011 traffic crash with an NCH tractor trailer.
 The jury found that NCH was negligent in its training and supervision of its driver.

 In September 2016, NCH agreed to pay a fine of $335,342 to the US Federal Government.
 An investigation from 2011 to 2013 found that NCH China had been bribing Chinese government officials in order to get business.
 NCH had voluntarily reported the violation to the US Department of Justice.

+In mid-2019, NCH sold its Hero Pet Brands business to Manna Pro Products which is part of Morgan Stanley Capital Partners.

 In September 2020, NCH sold its Partsmaster division to Lawson Products, Inc. for approximately $35.3 million plus assumption of certain liabilities.